TwilightZrui/Collision-Free-SDF/SDF.md

     * ![1670825295834](image/SDF/1670825295834.png)
     * ![1670825315479](image/SDF/1670825315479.png)

-## SDF in trajectory planning
+## Trajectory planning with SDF

 * 2013_CHOMP_Covariant Hamiltonian optimization for motion planning
   * CHOMP has been the foundation of many motion planners foundation of many motion planners

-## SDF from elevation map(Algorithm in perceptive TRO2022)
+## SDF from elevation map(Algorithm in TRO2022(perceptive))

 ### Step 1